 (Ph.D., University of Wisconsin), focuses on 18th-and 19th-century British literature, the Gothic tradition, horror fiction, early British novels, and post-modernism.
 His research collaborations with students have resulted in major professional presentations at national conferences.

-(Ph.D., SUNY Binghamton), serves as co-editor of the Westminster Detective Library, an online repository of short fiction dealing with detectives and detection published in the United States between 1841 and 1891.
+(Ph.D., Binghamton University—The State University of New York), serves as co-editor of the Westminster Detective Library, an online repository of short fiction dealing with detectives and detection published in the United States between 1841 and 1891.
 Her teaching interests include 19th and 20th-century American and Southern literature.
 She also advises the literary honor society.

 (Ph.D., University of California, Berkeley), specializes in nineteenth- and twentieth-century British literature, post-colonial literature, and gender studies.
 Her newest course, Take a Walk on the Wilde Side,” explored sexuality in British literature from the late Victorian period until today.